Are you looking to create an online Shopify store? Or do you already have one and

 It would look something like this:

-As you can see above, there are 6,840 search result.
-Out of these, there will be many of your competitors.
+As you can see above, there are 6,840 search results.
+Of these, there will be many that

 See How You Stack Up